David Lewis’s Metaphysics

 What about perfectly natural relations?
 Here matters are less clear.
 Lewis certainly thinks that spatiotemporal relations are perfectly natural; what is less obvious is whether, by his lights, physics could rationally lead us to reject this claim.
 For now I will simplify, and have Almost-Lewis add a fifth constraint—one that is in tension at least with the spirit of the fourth, and that the real Lewis certainly rejects.
 It is this: not only are spatiotemporal relations perfectly natural, they are the only perfectly natural relations.
 (The only possible ones—though remember that given Lewis’s reductionism about modality, that is an idle addition.)

 The picture that emerges is this: Reality consists of a multitude of spacetime points.
-Each of these stands in spatiotemporal relations to some others (though not to all others: see the companion article on Lewis's theory of modality).
+Each of these stands in spatiotemporal relations to some others (though not to all others).
 Each instantiates various perfectly natural, non-modal monadic properties.
 That is all there is; anything putatively “extra”—facts about laws of nature, or about persisting macro-objects, or about causation, or about mentality, or about ethics, or about sets, etc.—must somehow reduce to that stuff.
 For Almost-Lewis, this picture captures a fundamental truth about the nature of existence.
-It is roughly right that it is also a necessary truth—a status that would seem to fall out automatically, given Lewis's reductionist account of modality.
-(We will see, in the companion article, reasons for thinking that he is better off simply dismissing any questions about the modal status of his theses about fundamental ontology.)
+It is roughly right that it is also a necessary truth—a status that would seem to fall out automatically, given Lewis’s reductionist account of modality.
 The only unfinished philosophical business is to work out the right theory of natural properties and relations, and to work out the details of the reduction for particular cases.

 To say that they are spacetime points, finally, is to say that they have no proper parts.